 “Investment in girls’ education may well be the highest return investment available in the developing world.” – Lawrence Summers, Former Chief Economist, World Bank

 As an organization, CHANGE HER WORLD believes that education and advocacy are top priorities.
-Not only do girls and women in developing nations deserve the right to access education but they also need advocates who will stand with them in seeing this desire become a reality.
+The education of girls and women is a human right.

 As Canadians, there is much we can do.
-But firstly, we need to hear their stories and understand more clearly the issues involved.
+Let’s learn their stories.

 The pursuit of equal rights for women through international law has been a long process.